 Former Hacker Says the U.S. Needs Help

-The United States government has been attacked by several world superpowers during the pandemic.
-The only difference is that these days, the attacks are taking place in the digital realm.
+Several world superpowers have attacked the United States government during the pandemic.
+The only difference is that the attacks are taking place in the digital realm.

 The SolarWinds hack proved that government agencies could be vulnerable in places they never considered.
-The Microsoft Exchange hack proved that hackers are pushing new limits in terms of the scope of attacks.
+The Microsoft Exchange hack proved that hackers are pushing new limits regarding the scope of attacks.
 And the hack of the Metropolitan Police Department of Washington D.C. showed that cybercriminals have grown bolder than ever.